BlogTechnical

 What AI crawlers do read

-Semantic heading structure scored six out of six.
-H1, H2, and H3 tags were reliably parsed across all crawlers.
-This confirms what content structure research suggests: clear heading hierarchy is not just a user experience signal, it is a machine-readability signal for AI systems.
+Semantic heading structure was just as strong: H1, H2, and H3 tags were reliably parsed across all crawlers.
+This confirms what content structure research suggests — clear heading hierarchy is a machine-readability signal for AI systems, not just a user experience one.

-The title tag scored five out of six — the only metadata element with meaningful AI crawler readability.
-Meta-ExternalAgent (Meta's crawler) was the exception.
-For all other major crawlers, the title tag is the one metadata element you should ensure is accurate and descriptive.
+The title tag was the only metadata element with meaningful cross-crawler readability, with Meta-ExternalAgent (Meta's crawler) the sole exception.
+For every other major crawler, the title tag is the one metadata element worth keeping accurate and descriptive.

-Image alt text scored four out of six.
-GPTBot and PerplexityBot showed the strongest alt text readability.
-For image-heavy content, alt text remains a worthwhile signal — but not for all crawlers.
+Image alt text trailed at four out of six, with GPTBot and PerplexityBot showing the strongest readability.
+For image-heavy content, alt text remains a worthwhile signal — just not a universal one.

 What a proper AI crawlability audit should check